Digital Marketing Tips & Advice For 2021

 15. Track Your Metric Changes Weekly

 Alving is a digital marketer at M is Good!
-An award-winning Christian marketing and advertising agency that covers everything from SEO to branding.
-Having had previous marketing roles at various other companies, Alving now helps clients optimize their websites for the best SEO performance and sales.
+An award-winning Christian advertising agency that covers everything from SEO to paid advertising.
+Having had previous creative roles at various other companies, Alving now helps clients optimize their websites for the best SEO performance and sales.

-The best tip that I can give to any analytical consultant whether it’s a PPC or SEO expert is to track your numbers weekly to monthly so that you can find the trend in the numbers.
+The best digital marketing tips that I can give to any analytical consultant whether it’s a PPC or SEO expert is to track your numbers weekly to monthly so that you can find the trend in the numbers.

 Yes, looking at your current numbers may tell you if your current cost per acquisition is higher than expected or that you’re getting a good click-thru rate.
 But it won’t tell you if the changes you made to try to correct or improve those numbers was the right move.